ankitects/anki-manual/src/deck-options.md

 - Because you previously deleted review logs to free up space, or imported material from a different SRS program.

 The latter is quite rare, so unless you're using the former option, you probably don't need to adjust this setting.

+### Ignore Cards Reviews Before

+If set, cards reviewed before the provided date will be ignored when optimizing FSRS parameters.
+This can be useful if you imported someone else's scheduling data, or have changed the way you use the answer buttons.

 ### Starting Ease